In this post we’ll be performing a walk-through of the installation of lnd,

 $ lncli getinfo

-Or access the running logs for either btcd
+Or access the running logs for either btcd or lnd:

 docker-compose logs alice

-from The Command Line
+Controlling lnd from The Command Line

-up and running, we’ll take a brief tour of the lncli
+Now that we have lnd up and running, we’ll take a brief tour of the lncli

-command, the command-line interface to controlling your lnd
+command, the command-line interface to controlling your lnd node. lncli

-interface to communicate directly with lnd
+uses the gRPC interface to communicate directly with lnd.

-The first command we’ll explore is getinfo
+The first command we’ll explore is getinfo.
+This command will display some

 basic diagnostic information such as the latest block hash and our identity